robotframework/SeleniumLibrary/README.rst

 SeleniumLibrary_ is a web testing library for `Robot Framework`_ that utilizes the Selenium_ tool internally.
 The project is hosted on GitHub_ and downloads can be found from PyPI_.
-See `keyword documentation`_ for available keywords and more information about the library in general.

 SeleniumLibrary works with Selenium 2.53.6 or newer, including Selenium 3.
 It supports Python 2.7 as well as Python 3.3 or newer.
 In addition to the